Ted Venetoulis

 Theodore G. Venetoulis (June 14, 1934 – October 6, 2021) was an American politician from Maryland and a member of the Democratic Party.
 He served as the sixth Baltimore County Executive from 1974 to 1978.
 He ran for Governor of Maryland in 1978 but lost the Democratic primary election to Harry R. Hughes.
+Hughes went on to win the general election.